Learn how to clean like a champion with this list of the best-ever household cleaning tips and hints.

 37. Use a vacuum cleaner with a brush attachment to clean the tops and creases of Roman blinds.

-38. Vacuuming a mattress, particularly along piping and crevices, removes dead skin cells that attract dust mites.
+38. Vacuuming a mattress, particularly along with piping and crevices, removes dead skin cells that attract dust mites.

 39. Clove oil (sold in chemists for toothaches) kills mould spores.
 Mix three drops in one litre of water and then use to wipe down areas susceptible to mould.